cambiotraining/hpc-intro-sanger/05-job_arrays.md

 **A2.**

 We can launch our adjusted script with `bsub lsf/parallel_estimate_pi.sh`.
-Note that because we are simply using default memory, we can omit the -R and -M options.
 When we check our jobs with `bjobs`, we will notice several jobs with JOBID in the format "ID_1", "ID_2", etc.
 These indicate the number of the array that is currently running as part of that job submission.